 TEL promotes the use of renewable energies.
 At the Tokyo Electron Miyagi （Taiwa） and Tokyo Electron Technology Solutions （Yamanashi）, renewable energy generated from solar panels is used to power the factories, and monitors displaying their energy profile have been set up at the entrances to the factories.
 At its Tokyo Electron Kyushu （Koshi）, generated energy is sold, helping to prevent global warming.
 In fiscal year 2019, TEL generated a total of 4,392 MWh of renewable energy in Japan.

 In addition, Tokyo Electron U.S. Holdings has continued to purchase green power, 3,834 MWh in fiscal year 2019.

 Initiatives to Reduce Water Consumption

-TEL has established a goal of keeping water consumption at the same level or below that of the baseline year (fiscal 2012 for factories and offices in Japan and a fiscal year of their choosing for each overseas operation).
-In fiscal 2017, we achieved 10 of the 14 goals at our sites worldwide.
-Continued efforts to achieve these goals include installing water-saving devices, watering lawns with rainwater, and implementing intermittent operation of cafeteria faucets.
-Overall, we reduced water consumption by 1.9% year-over-year to 1,055,000 m3 in fiscal 2017, and we discharged an estimated 874,000 m3 of wastewater.
+With the growing importance of water resource preservation in global environmental initiatives, TEL Group has established a goal of keeping water consumption at the same level or below that of the baseline year (fiscal year 2012 for factories and offices in Japan and a fiscal year of their choosing for each overseas operation).
+TEL’s ongoing efforts to achieve these goals include reusing pure water from its manufacturing operations, installing water-saving devices, watering lawns with rainwater, and implementing intermittent operation of cafeteria faucets.

 Initiatives to Reduce Waste